The Dental Industry Is Bouncing Back

 Care delivery is also being forced to change with the times

 There’s a separate and equally game-changing challenge now happening on the care delivery side of running a dental practice.
-If you’ve been to the dentist in the past few weeks, you have already experienced the parking lot check-in after texting to let them know you are there.
-You’ve had your temperature checked and been escorted into the office where there is no receptionist seated behind a desk or other patients in the waiting room.
-There aren’t even magazines or pens laying about…or anything one might touch.
+If you’ve been to the dentist in the past few weeks, you have already experienced the parking lot check-in.
+This is after texting to let them know you are there.
+You’ve had your temperature checked and been escorted into the office, where there is no receptionist seated behind a desk or other patients in the waiting room.
+There aren’t even magazines or pens lying about…or anything one might touch.
 And this is before you step into the operational area.

 All of the above and a lot more experiential changes are material for another byline, however.
-But suffice to say, the equipment, outer garments, facial coverings and other preventative measures are quite different than you remember.
-And it looks to be that way for the foreseeable future, not just the next few months as practices reopen.
+But suffice to say, the equipment, outer garments, facial coverings and other preventative measures are quite different from what you remember.
+It looks to be that way for the foreseeable future, not just the next few months as practices reopen.

 Things are looking up, but much more needs to be done

 But I’m optimistic.
 The overall production statistics are all trending strongly upward.
 Dentists, hygienists and support staff are getting back to work, and practices are starting to generate revenue again.
-And patients are not only receiving urgent and critical care but preventative care, too.
-Who ever thought going back to the dentist would be something we want to do?
+And patients are not only receiving urgent and critical care but also preventative care, too.
+Whoever thought going back to the dentist would be something we want to do?
 Yet here we are!

 Subscribe